-Dr. Gunter is a Principal Lecturer in Criminology and Programme Leader for the BA (Hons) Criminology & Law degree.
+Dr. Gunter is Programme Leader and Senior Lecturer in Childhood & Youth Studies at the Open University in the School of Education, Childhood, Youth & Sport (ECYS).
 Prior to his career in academia Anthony worked for over 14 years in both South and East London, within a variety of community settings, as a detached community and youth worker and Project / Area Manager.

 Using ethnographic research methods to explore: contemporary urban youth subculture(s) and alternative youth transitions; serious youth violence and the ‘street gang’; youth crime prevention practice and neighbourhood policing; race/ethnicity, crime and justice.

 Gunter, A. (2017) Race, Gangs and Youth Violence: Policy, Prevention and Policing, Bristol: Policy Press

 Gunter, A. (2010) ‘Growing Up Bad?
 Road Culture, Badness and Black Youth Transitions in an East London Neighbourhood’, London: Tufnell Press

 Gunter, A ( 2017) Youth Transitions, Continuities, Legacy (and Change for the Worse?) in One East London 2012 Olympic host borough, P. Cohen and P. Watt Eds, A Hollow Legacy?
 London 2012 and the Post-Olympics City, London: Palgrave MacMillan

 Gunter, A (2016) From Bad to Worse?
 Youth Perspectives, Identities and ‘Road Life’(styles), in S. Blackman and M. Kempson Eds, The Subcultural Imagination: Theory, Research and Reflexivity in Youth Cultures, London: Routledge